munkhdorj-m/Pseudocode-exercise-8-Function-and-Procedure-2/README.md

 ## Exercise 1

-Write a procedure to output how many odd and event digit given number have.
+Write a procedure to output how many odd and even digit given number have.

     Example:
     Input: "12345"